Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Information-Lookup.md

 Information Lookup is used to verify card related information of the cardholder such as issuer country, card function and card brand associated with a card or token.
 The `cardDetails` are returned in the response.

+- CPS (card processing requirements) - based on things like brand, function, type (commercial, non-corporate)
+- Directed Routing - sending the request to a network based on card brand, function or type

 <!--
 type: tab
 title: cardDetails